 With permanent-alimony, we usually see the judge set limits.
 One of those is that the alimony will end if a person receiving the payments remarries or “cohabitates” with another person.
 In the story above, the judges determined that this meant:

 We know that alimony may be a reality for you in the aftermath of a divorce.
 Whether you are the one receiving the payments or the person making them, there may come a time when adjustments need to be made.
 Emy A Cordano, wants to ensure that everyone is treated fairly in these cases.
 Alimony is not easy to negotiate but our qualified and experienced team will work closely with you.
 If, as was the case above, the person you are making alimony payments to is attempting to get around the law, you should seek legal assistance.
-When you need a Salt Lake City alimony attorney, You can contact us by clicking here or calling 801-804-5152 for a free consultation.
+When you need a Salt Lake City alimony attorney, You can contact us by clicking here or calling 801-804-5152 for a legal consultation.